Version 1.3.0 • Morphulus

 Preset Navigator (top left) — Shows the current preset name.
 Click to browse presets, or use the arrow buttons to step through them.
 The dice button loads a random preset.
 An asterisk (*) appears when you've made changes to the current preset.

-Spectrus Logo (top right) — Right-click to access the About dialog, website link, license activation, license management, and support link.
+Spectrus Logo (top right) — Right-click to access the About dialog, website link, license activation, license management, support link, Theme, Shape, and UI Scale submenus, and update preferences.
+The UI Scale submenu (75% / 100% / 125% / 150% / 175% / 200%) sizes the entire editor uniformly; pick a tier and then drag the editor corner as usual.
+Scale is per-user (persisted in Documents/Spectrus/settings.xml alongside Theme and Shape), not per-project.
 If you have a Pro license, the menu shows your licensed email address.

 Signal Flow Diagram — A visual representation of the signal chain showing all 4 slots plus the output.
 Active slots light up and display level meters.
-Click a slot in the diagram to expand it.
+Click a slot in the diagram to expand it; click Out to expand the Master strip full-width the same way.
+A thin hairline in the gap between slot 4 and Master is draggable to widen Master at the slots' expense or vice versa; double-click resets to the symmetric default.
+Width is persisted per-user and clamped to 15–50%.

 Demo / Free Toggle — If you haven't activated a Pro license, an amber DEMO or green FREE button appears in the routing row.
 Click it to switch between Demo mode and Free mode.
 See Demo & Free Mode for details.
 This button is hidden once a Pro license is activated.